JohnBlue-git/SQL_Form_Example_C-Sharp/README.md

 ## Confriguration of coding

-SQL_Form_Example.cs works as the main function in where Form object (defined from Form.cs and Form.Designer.cs) is allocated and run.
+SQL_Form_Example.cs works as the main function in where Form object is allocated and run.

+where

+Form object is defined in Form.cs and Form.Designer.cs

 ## Video Demonstration